Who is The Masked Singer? Spoilers, theories and clues revealed

 Clues: Unicorn has “always stood out from the crowd” and “been different”, has “flair” and is a “bit of a show pony”.

-“When I was a child, I used to go on holiday on a private plane,” they revealed.
+“When I was a child, I used to go on holiday on a private plane,” they revealed, including in a later episode that they grew up on an island earlier than heading to the brilliant lights.

+Reality or lie: One in all these is true – Pineapple is my favorite meals/My girlfriend could be very well-known/Performing modified my life

-Theories: The panel steered John Barrowman, Louie Spence, Adam Lambert and NSYNC’s JC Chasez, whereas viewers at residence additionally appear satisfied that Unicorn is Barrowman.
+Theories: The panel recommended John Barrowman, Louie Spence, Adam Lambert and NSYNC’s JC Chasez, whereas viewers at dwelling additionally appear satisfied that Unicorn is Barrowman or probably Glee’s Matthew Morrison.

 Who’s Butterfly?